• Skip to primary navigation

 37 According to the United States Census Bureau, the population of Connecticut on July 1, 2013, was how many people?

-38 Hartford is seat to the Roman Catholic Archdiocese of Hartford, which is sovereign over the Diocese of Bridgeport and the Diocese of what?
+38 Hartford is the seat of the Roman Catholic Archdiocese of Hartford, which is sovereign over the Diocese of Bridgeport and the Diocese of what?

 39 What was the Connecticut total gross state product for 2012?